 - ½ tbsp olive oil Optional – drizzle additional over onions when serving.

-- Use one tbsp. of butter, grease the pan you are roasting these in entirely, sides and bottom.
-Or line with non-stick foil.Preheat your oven to 450° (or broiler.)
-(I use my gas grill.)
+- Use one tbsp. of butter, grease the roasting pan, sides and bottom.
+Or line with non-stick foil.Preheat your oven to 450°F

 - Combine water, both vinegars, seasoning, olive oil, and sugar in a small bowl.
 Stir to combine.